June 3, 2018

 EXT.
 THE SILENCE - MAIN DECK - DAY

 YARA GREYJOY rises up into view, suspended from a rope by her arms, which are bound together at the wrists.
-She jerks in time to the pulling rhythm of the IRONBORN who are hoisting her upward.
-She is hanging from a pulley attached to one end of the main yard, jutting out over the open sea.
+She jerks in time to the pulling rhythm of the IRONBORN who hoist her upward via a pulley attached to one end of the main yard.
 A second rope hangs limp from her bound wrists and trails downward, disappearing into the water.